-- loan is performing or non-performing and whether there is a need to apply provisioning and/or revised capital charges. - 92.
-It would not be prudent for an ADI to establish long-term capitalisation of principal and interest payments on troubled residential mortgage loans in the expectation that the market value of the mortgaged properties will increase from the current value. - 93.
-An ADI following good practice would include a carefully considered collections strategy in its credit risk management framework for residential mortgage lending.
-The framework could include: - a) a thorough understanding of the external environment that is used to proactively assess customers at risk of default; - b) segmentation of borrowers depending on whether they are willing/not willing and able/not able to repay; - c) adequate training for staff responsible for collection strategies to handle defaulting customers in a sensitive and efficient manner having regard to the ADI's statutory and contractual rights and obligations; - d) feedback into any risk models the ADI may use to calculate probability of defaults; and - e) appropriate reporting to senior management and the Board on delinquencies, including recoveries and cost of collections. - 94.
+- 97. An ADI following good practice would include a carefully considered collections strategy in its credit risk management framework for residential mortgage lending.
+The framework could include: - a) a thorough understanding of the external environment that is used to proactively assess customers at risk of default; - b) segmentation of borrowers depending on whether they are willing/not willing and able/not able to repay; - c) adequate training for staff responsible for collection strategies to handle defaulting customers in a sensitive and efficient manner having regard to the ADI's statutory and contractual rights and obligations; - d) feedback into any risk models the ADI may use to calculate probability of defaults; and - e) appropriate reporting to senior management and the Board on delinquencies, including recoveries and cost of collections. - 98.
 APRA has observed varying practices with respect to prudential reporting on loans with hardship (or similar payment concessions).
 Sound practices in this area would include: - a) arrears would continue to accrue based on the original scheduled payments until the loan is brought back into performing status.
 For prudential reporting purposes, ADIs would not freeze or re-age loans where hardship (or other similar payment) concessions have been granted; - b) hardship or collections decisions and activities that include some form of ongoing concession beyond that normally available (non-commercial terms) are required to be reported as 'restructured items' in various APRA prudential returns.
 Non-commerciality is not merely the application of renegotiated ongoing provision of a presumed normal interest charge.
 It could potentially include longer periods of interest-only lending and/or loan tenors beyond those normally offered for the product and purpose.
-Non-commercial terms could include agreements to capitalise interest and fees, awaiting property sale or other agreements, consistently renegotiating terms to avoid further collections activity and any 'paywhat-you-can' type structures; and - c) appropriate loan-loss collective provisioning for loans subject to hardship applications, given the potentially higher ultimate loss rates on these loans.
+Non-commercial terms could include agreements to capitalise interest and fees, awaiting property sale or other agreements, consistently renegotiating terms to avoid further collections activity and any 'pay-what-you-can' type structures; and - c) appropriate loan-loss collective provisioning for loans subject to hardship applications, given the potentially higher ultimate loss rates on these loans.